enginearmy/Passport-JWT-Authentication-Mockup/README.md

 ![Whale Tail](https://images.unsplash.com/photo-1570913179118-f3d24be1d1f7?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1113&q=80)

 ## Motivation
 Work through setting up a simple authentication workflow for an express app.
-Nothing fancy just the basics. dotenv was used to supply the JWT_SECRET so you will need to impolement that as well.Using a few packages:
+Nothing fancy just the basics. dotenv was used to supply the JWT_SECRET so you will need to implement that as well.

+### Core Packages:

 ```
 yarn add express